• Skip to primary navigation

 3. Online retailers.

-I had my eye on some vintage forks and managed to buy 6 for £3 on eBAY.
-THREE POUNDS.
+I had my eye on some vintage forks and managed to buy 6 for £3 on eBay.
 Who said props for food photography had to be expensive?

 You'll see these forks in a lot of my food photos, from shots of my hidden vegetable pasta sauce to these vegan blueberry pancakes!